-Konark Saxena is a Senior Lecturer at the School of Banking and Finance, UNSW.
+Konark Saxena is an Associate Professor at the School of Banking and Finance, UNSW.
 He holds a PhD in finance from UCLA, an MBA from the Indian School of Business, and a B. Tech. in Computer Science and Engineering from the Indian Institute of Technology.

 His research addresses asset pricing questions with a focus on studying the relation between risk and return of financial assets from a theoretical, empirical, and econometric perspective.
 This includes the study of mean-variance efficient portfolio construction, macro-finance, interest rates, factor models, real estate, and quantitative portfolio management.